jowi-dev/banj-os/README.md

 With that said if you, like me, are also interested in an metaphorical code gardening project - Nix + tmux + Neovim will certainly keep you busy.
 Feel free to give it a try.

 ## Setup

 #### Prerequisites
 This is built on [Nix](https://nix.dev/tutorials/install-nix) and [Home Manager](https://nix-community.github.io/home-manager/).
 Please make sure they are both installed before proceeding

+**As of right now Nix version 2.13.3 is the newest stable version, please use [these instructions](https://github.com/NixOS/nix/issues/7937#issuecomment-1451293677) and save yourself headache.**

 #### Steps
 1. Clone the contents of this repo into your `~/.config/nixpkgs/` directory
 2. `home-manager switch` - This should download all of the deps/configs to your local machine
 3. `nvim` then `:checkhealth` to ensure everything is in working order